Eugenio Reffo: Life

 Eugenio Reffo was born in Turin on 2 January 1843 as the last of five children to Pietro Reffo and Carolina Piana.
 He had two brothers and two sisters who were all his seniors.
 His eldest brother Enrico (1831-1917) became a painter while Ermanno died aged 42 and in his life collaborated with the Vincentian Conference.
 His sister Ildegarde entered the Merici Sisters as a professed religious and his last sister was Adila.
 Reffo was baptized just hours after he was born in the metropolitan cathedral as "Eugenio Giuseppe".

 He first studied under the De La Salle Brothers in Turin.
 From May 1855 until its closure in 1859 he studied as a student at a Jesuit-run boarding school in Massa in Modena; its closure forced him to return to Turin where he did private philosophical studies until 1861.
 Reffo graduated and then from 2 November 1861 began teaching students though later set his sights on entering the priesthood which forced him to stop teaching so he could commence his ecclesial studies.
 He did his theological studies until he was ordained to the priesthood on 26 May 1866.
 In 1867 he travelled to Rome and then in Naples met Ludovico da Casoria.
 Following his ordination in 1869 he started to collaborate and write articles for the religious newspaper L'Unità Cattolica until 1892 when it moved to Florence; he began working with another newspaper until his death.
 In summer 1872 he travelled to France where he stopped in Paris and met with religious brothers to understand their experiences and to learn about religious communities.
 Reffo later met Leonardo Murialdo at some stage and the two co-founded the Congregation of Saint Joseph - or Murialdines - on 19 March 1873.
 It was on that date that Reffo and four others joined the order and made their initial religious vows.
 He and three others would later make their solemn religious profession on 19 September 1891.
-In 1892 he suffered a severe illness but recovered; this led his brother Enrico to paint an image of Saint Joseph in thanksgiving for his brother recovering.
+In 1892 he developed a severe illness but recovered; this led his brother Enrico to paint an image of Saint Joseph in thanksgiving for his brother recovering.